xamarin/xamarin-forms-samples/TodoLocalized/README.md

 ---
-name: TodoLocalized (Xamarin.Forms)
+name: Xamarin.Forms - TodoLocalized
-description: 'This sample demonstrates a localized Todo list application where the data is stored and accessed in a local SQLite database.'
+description: 'Demonstrates a localized Todo list application where the data is stored and accessed in a local SQLite database.'
 page_type: sample
 languages:
 - csharp